 The board recognizes many limitations in the scope of the act.
-It recognizes it can intervene only in disputes which may burden or obputes as it may enter, must, in turn, be confined to those arising out of collectively.
+It recognizes it can intervene only in disputes which may burden or obstruct commerce.
+Such of these disputes as it may enter, must, in turn, be confined to those arising out of an employer's denial of the workers' right to organize and bargain collectively.